HEIG-VD-DAI-Iseni-Jacobs/yes-tion/README.md

 In this section, we will explain how to interact with the application using the HTTP protocol and the `curl` command-line tool.

+You can acces the traefik dashboard at the following link: [https://traefik.arthurjacobs.duckdns.org/dashboard/](https://traefik.arthurjacobs.duckdns.org/dashboard/)

 ### Requirements

 At first, you need to have the `curl` command-line tool installed on your machine.